 Early Spring in Oslo is very much focused on music!
 Clever Norwegians, they know how to cheer everyone up in the dark Winter.
-Here’s a few things to do in Oslo in January and February 2018.
+Here are a few things to do in Oslo in January and February 2018.

 Wine festival at Vulkan, Oslo